sdcoffel/cs2620/design_exercise_3/README.md

 ## Features

 - **Account Management:**

   - Create new user accounts
   - Login with existing accounts
   - Delete accounts (with confirmation for unread messages)
   - List available accounts with optional regex filtering

 - **Messaging:**

   - Send messages to online or offline users
   - Retrieve pending messages on login
   - Stream real-time messages for online users
   - Request more pending messages in batches
+  - Message timestamping for chronological ordering

 - **Fault Tolerance:**

   - Server replication for high availability
   - Leader election using Raft consensus
   - Automatic recovery from server failures
   - Persistent storage of messages and account information
+  - Seamless client reconnection to available servers

+- **System Management:**
+  - Dynamic addition of new servers to the cluster
+  - Server status monitoring
+  - Configuration management through ZooKeeper

 ## Installation